IJASI/Team-5---Project/README.md

 Once I am able to solve the last function, the bot will trade live on the Coinbase sandbox, and I will be able to optimize the code to buy and sell more often for better cumulative returns.
 Until that is done, I am using print statements to test.

+Update:  I got the program to run live using the last row of data to buy, hold or sell using buy() and sell() fucntions.
+The hold is programmed at 0 for the trading signal and will print hold.

+The program can be used to test your algorithm or to execute live trades once a day buying or selling BTC.
+It is currently set to fake money on Coinbase sandox, but changing the api will change it to real money

+In the future, I will have the program take data like how much USD to buy and sell.
+Right now it is set to 1 BTC.